 Remedial Investigation Work Plan

 Decades of industrial and urban activities throughout the Anacostia River’s watershed have increasingly degraded the river and caused the substantial loss of tidal fringe wetlands and marshes.
-Because of these impacts, the river can no longer filter substances and as a result has become a sink for various contaminants.
 Elevated concentrations of hazardous substances, including polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), lead, other trace elements, and pesticides are all present in sediment throughout the river, posing a risk to aquatic organisms and to humans.

 To complement and supplement previous and existing restoration efforts, DDOE is conducting a remedial investigation and feasibility study (RI/FS) of the Anacostia River sediments.
 The comprehensive and never-done-before remedial investigation is currently underway.
 Its purpose is to assess the nature and extent of pollution in the river by sampling river sediment and fish for a wide variety of chemicals.
 As part of the RI, studies will also integrate sampling and data collection to support a study for the Natural Resources Damage Assessment (NRDA) of the river.
 The RI work plan is posted below, as well as responses to public comments on the plan.
-After the RI is complete, the FS will develop and evaluate potential remedial actions designed to eliminate unacceptable risk to human health and the environment.
+After the RI is complete, the FS will evaluate potential remedial actions.

 As announced at a recent mayoral kick-off event for the project, DDOE is currently sampling different areas of the river as part of its remedial investigation.
 In the table below, you can see river sampling status and progress updates.
 DDOE will attempt to update the table on a bi-weekly basis.